algolia/docsearch/docs/src/config-file.md

 expressions to express more complex patterns.
 This object must at least contain a `url` key targeting a reachable page.

-You can also define `variables` key that will be injected into your specific URL pattern.
+You can also define a `variables` key that will be injected into your specific URL pattern.
 The following example makes this variable feature clearer:

 ```json
 {